Potential Vulnerability

 Please note that PVS-Studio issues the same warning: V779 CWE-561 Unreachable code detected.
 It is possible that an error is present.

 The double goto made a part of the code unreachable.
-Even if the err variable is null, the transition to the fail label occurs.
-That's why, a signature verification does not happen.
-The function returns 0, which indicates that the problem is not in the signature.
-Then, the program gets the server key, even if there are problems with the signature.
+Just like in the previous example.
+Even if the err variable is null, the jump to the fail label occurs.
+That's why a signature verification does not happen.
+The function returns 0, which indicates that everything is fine with the signature.
+Next, the program gets the server key, even if there are problems with the signature.
 This key encrypts data during transmission.

-So, here the same potential vulnerability turns out to be a critical vulnerability.
+So, here the same potential vulnerability turns out to be a real severe vulnerability.

 0